Key takeaways:

 To get your roofing contractor’s license in Nebraska, register with the Nebraska Department of Labor.

-Start by registering as a contractor and submitting the required documentation.
-This includes information about your identity, your business, your employees, and your services.
-Then, provide proof of workers’ compensation insurance (only if you have employees) to fulfill all necessary requirements.
+Register as a contractor and submit documentation, including information about your identity, business, employees, and services.
+Provide proof of workers’ compensation insurance (if you have employees).

 Nevada